Bank Hapoalim: Involvement in Israeli settlements

+In October 2017, Danish pension firm Sampension banned investment in Hapoalim alongside three other companies operating in illegal Israeli settlements in the West Bank, including Bank Leumi, Israeli telecoms firm Bezeq and German firm Heidelberg Cement.

 On 12 February 2020, the United Nations published a database of 112 companies helping to further Israeli settlement activity in the West Bank, including East Jerusalem, as well as in the occupied Golan Heights.
 These settlements are considered illegal under international law.
 Bank Hapoalim was listed on the database on account of its "provision of services and utilities supporting the maintenance and existence of settlements" and "banking and financial operations helping to develop, expand or maintain settlements and their activities" in these occupied territories.

 On 5 July 2021, Norway's largest pension fund KLP said it would divest from Bank Hapoalim together with 15 other business entities implicated in the UN report for their links to Israeli settlements in the occupied West Bank.

 Bank logos

+Issuance of the Bank's Commemorative Stamp

+To mark its 100th anniversary, the bank, in collaboration with Israel Post and the Philatelic Service, issued the "Centennial Stamp," designed by stamp designer Miri Gistor.